WebAssembly/spec/proposals/gc/MVP.md

 #### Heap Types

-[Heap types](https://github.com/WebAssembly/function-references/blob/master/proposals/function-references/Overview.md#types) classify the target of a reference and are extended:
+[Heap types](https://github.com/WebAssembly/function-references/blob/master/proposals/function-references/Overview.md#types) classify reference types and are extended:

 * `any` is a new heap type
   - `heaptype ::= ... | any`